 However, deciding which tasks to delegate can be a challenge, especially if you lack understanding of your own priorities.

 Elizabeth Harrin: I would recommend that project managers delegate as much as possible when they are feeling overloaded!
 However, most of project management is ‘our’ job, so it feels wrong to me to delegate things that fall within my job description.
-Therefore I try to make sure I’m not ‘doing’ on the project, but managing the project instead.
+Therefore, I try to make sure I’m not ‘doing’ on the project, but managing the project instead.

-If you are lucky enough to work with a PMO analyst or project coordinator, there is a lot of admin in project management that can be delegated, like meeting set up, minutes, agenda creation, workshop facilitation, updating schedules and logs, and generally holding the project manager accountable.
+If you are lucky enough to work with a PMO analyst or project coordinator, there is a lot of admin in project management that can be delegated, like meeting setup, minutes, agenda creation, workshop facilitation, updating schedules and logs, and generally holding the project manager accountable.

 #6 How do you handle unexpected changes or challenges that arise in one or more projects?